-A total of 772 personal use and subsistence sablefish permits were issued in 2021.
+A total of 835 personal use and subsistence sablefish permits were issued in 2022.
 Annual subsistence and personal use harvest of sablefish is estimated from these permits by adding the total number of retained sablefish reported to the proportion of released sablefish reported after applying a 16% discard mortality rate to released sablefish (Gilroy and Stewart 2013).
 The Pacific halibut fishery is assumed a reasonable proxy for sablefish because the fisheries utilize similar gear and frequently the same vessels and crew participate in both fisheries.
 Moreover, both species are considered hardy and do not experience barotrauma.
-The 2022 longline survey average weight (5.1 lb) was applied to this harvest to obtain a decrement total.
+The 2022 longline survey average weight (5.3 lb) was applied to this harvest to obtain a decrement total.

 In 2015, personal use harvest was limited to an annual limit of 50 fish per household.
 Since 2018, participants of the personal use fishery have been allowed to use pot gear with no more than 2 pots per permit and a maximum of 8 pots per vessel when 4 or more permit holders are on board the same vessel.
-Use of pot gear has continued to increase with 68% of permit holders fishing pots.

 Regulations

-2022 Board of Fisheries Decisions

-In March 2022, the Alaska Board of Fisheries adopted new regulations that will be enacted prior to or during the fishing season for the NSEI sablefish commercial fishery.
-An advisory announcement will be issued at a later date with more information.
-These new regulations include:

-Full retention requirements and landing requirements using hook-and-line and pot gear for all species of rockfish including thornyhead rockfish.

-Allowing pot gear as a legal gear type in addition to longline gear for the C61A permits, which is contingent upon the approval process through CFEC.

-Pots must have at least two circular escape rings, with a minimum inside diameter of three and three-fourths inches, installed on opposing vertical or sloping walls of the pot.

 Registration and logbook requirements

 Fishermen must register prior to fishing [5 AAC 28.106 (b)] and keep a logbook during the fishery.
 Completed logbook pages must be attached to the ADF&G copy of the fish ticket at the time of delivery.
 Confidential envelopes for logbook pages may be requested when registering.